 The State Water Board must comply with any applicable requirements of the CEQA prior to issuance of any order approving a TUCP.
 (Cal.
 Code Regs., tit.
 23, § 805.)
-Sonoma Water determined that the requested change is exempt from CEQA because it is an emergency project, it is consistent with the statutory exemption criteria for an emergency project, and it is consistent with a categorical exemption.
-Sonoma Water filed a Notice of Exemption (NOE) on August 20, 2024.
+Sonoma Water determined that the requested change is statutorily exempt from CEQA because it is an action to prevent or mitigate an emergency and is categorically exempt from CEQA under the Class 1, 7, and 8 exemption criteria.
+Sonoma Water filed a Notice of Exemption on April 11, 2025.